 Roboforex is one of the largest trading brokers, offering many services and applications for trading.
 It is most popular among traders who use trading advisors.
 It regularly publishes analytical reviews on the markets of popular trading assets, online analytics of Dow Jones and Trading Central.
 In the Signals section, it offers MA10, MA20, MA50, MA100, MACD, BBands, Ichimoku, Stochastic, Williams, ZigZag technical indicators and market sentiment graphs.
 RoboForex broker offers trading terminals: MT4, 5, R Web Trader, R Mobile Trader, R Trader.

-One of the largest brokers in Russia and the near abroad.
+One of the largest brokers.
 The company provides several trading platforms for trading operations: MetaTrader4, MetaTrader5, Libertex (from the browser without downloading), Libertex application (for iPhone and Android).
 Additional trading platforms Rumus, Forex Club Order (advisor), Metatrader 4 advisors are also available.
 Automatic trading on MT4 and MT5 is possible.
 The broker renders analytical support for the clients, - economic calendar, news, Forex quotes by different categories.
 RUMUS - the trading platform of fxclub's own development, a small number of author's indicators are developed for it.

 Multifunctional trading service that offers working on the platforms FxPro MT4, FxPro MT5, cTrader, FxPro Markets, applications for iPhone, iPad and Android.
 Provides services of technical and fundamental analysis.
 Traders can get news from the broker through the MT4 terminal, as well as Trading Central trading signals.
 There is a service FxPro Quant - strategy creation system to run on MT4 and cTrader and cAlgo - application for developing algorithmic trading strategies and custom indicators.